dosbox-staging/dosbox-staging/website/docs/getting-started/advanced-graphics-options.md

 distance).
 Basically, you want the resulting image to measure about 12 inches (30 cm) diagonally for the most authentic results.
 But alas, that would be a tad too small for most people.
-960&times;720 would result in a non-integer vertical scale factor, anyway, which to be avoided.
+960&times;720 would result in a non-integer vertical scale factor, anyway, which is to be avoided.
 It's best to bump it up to 1067&times;800 then: